3D Animation Solutions | Software For Film & TV | Autodesk

 Michael Nowakowski, Pipeline Technical Director, LAIKA

-Whether you’re after a stylized or hyper-realistic look, feature-rich tools and workflows can help you bring your animated content to life.
-From hair, fur, and skin to intricate environments, add the finest details to characters and scenes, and deliver high-quality work that keeps clients coming back.
+Whether you’re after a stlylised or hyper-realistic look, feature-rich tools and workflows can help you to bring your animated content to life.
+From hair, fur and skin to intricate environments, add the finest details to characters and scenes and deliver high-quality work that keeps clients coming back.

 Image courtesy of Gal Yosef